Privacy notice - September 2020

-In line with the new EU General Data Protection Regulation (GDPR), there are certain things that we need to let you, a research participant, know about how your information will be processed.
-In this privacy notice, we explain the legal basis for data processing, who will have access to your personal data, how your data will be used, stored and deleted, and who you can contact with a query or a complaint.
+In line with the EU General Data Protection Regulation (GDPR), there are certain things that we want to let you know about how information will be processed in the evaluation of Hanen LLLI.
+In this privacy notice, we explain the legal basis for data processing, who will have access to participants’ personal data, how data will be used, stored and deleted, and who you can contact with a query or a complaint.

 Who will access personal data?

-NatCen are carrying out this research and will have access to nursery and practitioner information, recordings and transcripts of interviews, and sample files including staff contact details and children’s names, dates of birth and unique pupil numbers (UPNs).
-All interview responses will be anonymised before being analysed.
+NatCen are carrying out this evaluation and will have access to nursery and practitioner information, evaluation interview recordings and transcripts of interviews with nursery staff and program leaders, survey responses, children’s assessment and attainment data and sample files including staff contact details and children’s names, dates of birth and unique pupil numbers (UPNs).
+All assessment and attainment data and interview responses will be anonymised before being analysed.

 How will the data be used?

 The data collected will be used for research purposes only.

 Assessment data from the vocabulary assessments, and attainment data from the National Pupil Database (NPD) will be used to inform our impact evaluation.
 All assessment data will be anonymised before being analysed.